 One of the major areas of change facing VA Home Loan Centers, as an agency responsible for administering the VA Home Loan Guarantee to veterans, is the question of same-sex marriage.

 Federal law stipulates that veterans and their spouses are eligible to apply jointly for mortgages backed by the Veterans Administration.
 Unmarried couples (including same-sex couples) could only get VA support for both partners if all parties involved were eligible for the benefit on their own.
 The question of who can be legally married and what benefits they receive is a crucial distinction in providing housing assistance to veterans.
 Which is why in September 2013, VA Home Loan Centers was the first government-backed mortgage provider to begin offering VA-backed mortgages to same-sex married veterans.
-As of Nov.
-10, 2014, VA Home Loan Centers has extended eligibility to a total of 19 states (plus Washington D.C.).
+As of June 26, 2015, all bans on same-sex marriage were ruled invalid.

 Under eligibility guidelines established by the Department of Veterans Affairs, surviving spouses may participate in the loan program under the following conditions:

 - If the service-member died in service or conjunction with a service-related disability; the surviving spouse, if not remarried may qualify.

 - If the service-member died in service or from a service-related disability, the remarried surviving spouse can qualify if re-marrying after turning 57, following Dec.
 16, 2003.